There are approximately 25,000 varieties and several colours of tomatoes and most of them are easy to grow.

 Selecting your tomato plants

-Before selecting your tomato plants or seeds decide where in your garden you want to plant them and depending on space you have available choose on of the above types.
+Before selecting your tomato plants or seeds decide where in your garden you want to plant them and depending on the space you have available choose one of the above types.

 For seeds select the variety you want to grow.

 If you are puchasing tomato seedlings (which will save you two months of work) ensure that you pick out healthy plants with no yellowing or speckling on the leaves .

 If you are growing your plants from seed, plant them in a container at least six to eight weeks before the last frost of the season is expected.
 For the seeds to germinate you will need a temperature of around around 65 degrees Fahrenheit or 18 degrees centigrade.